Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

 **Customer Objections**

-1. Provide details on how you will address each of the objections that were put forward by the client
+1. Provide details on how you will address each of the objections that were put forward by the client.

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution
+1. Identify any customer needs that are not addressed with the proposed solution.
-2. Identify the benefits of your solution
+2. Identify the benefits of your solution.
-3. Determine how you will respond to the customer’s objections
+3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.